bkleinen/mars-rover-kata/README.md

 I developed it using TDD.

 I've implemented both a square World and a Planet with Poles.
+Drawing this made it occur to me that this is missing an abstraction for Direction:
 ```mermaid
 classDiagram
     World <|-- Planet